molarmanful/-/syntax/3) modifiers.md

 Use double-angle quotes to insert foreign words and phrases.
 ## `0-9.`
 These are just ordinary numbers.
 They simply act as roots.
-## `⇒`
-This arrow is used between 2 sentences to create an if-then structure.
 ## `→`
-This arrow is used between 2 sentences to create a cause-effect structure.
+This arrow is used between 2 sentences to create a if-then structure.